haranlakha/reddit-comment-delete-bot/README.md

 # Reddit Comment Delete Bot

-This is a Reddit Bot which deletes all of a users comments from specified subreddits.
+This is a simple Reddit Bot which deletes all of a users comments from specified subreddits.

 ## Prerequisites